 Benefits of a transitional upgrade

 In most cases, ArcGIS Enterprise 10.9.1 includes the workflows and apps that have been retired at this release along with their recommended alternative.
 When upgrading to 10.9.1, you can use migration tooling and transition apps to their next generation alternatives at your own pace.
-Once you've made this transition, you can upgrade to ArcGIS Enterprise 11.0 or later.
+Once you've made this transition, you can upgrade to ArcGIS Enterprise 11.1.

 Migrate services to the ArcGIS Pro-based runtime